| Tuesday, Mar 10, 2020

 | Thursday, May 03, 2018

-Angela A. Shippy, MD, a keynote speaker at the IHI/NPSF Patient Safety Congress (May 23–25 in Boston), shares how having established procedures and performing frequent training can help equip caregivers with the knowledge and skill sets needed to effectively operate during times of mass casualty, crisis, or natural disaster.
+Angela A. Shippy, MD, shares how having established procedures and performing frequent training can help equip caregivers with the knowledge and skill sets needed to effectively operate during pandemics, mass casualties, or natural disasters.

 | Thursday, May 04, 2017

 Reliability is the ability of a system to successfully produce a product to specification repeatedly.
 In the case of health care, that “product” is safe, efficient, person-centered care.
 The challenge in achieving reliability in health care is the complexity of the processes, which heavily depend on human beings and their interactions with each other.

 A lot of patient safety work focuses on “projects" instead of taking the broad view.
 It's important to build the internal structure to avoid working in a vacuum.
 Without placing your work into the broader context of your organization's other efforts, you may have trouble keeping up momentum, making further improvement, or sustaining your gains.

 Health care has learned a lot about patient safety from the aviation industry.
 But what about zoos?
 Here are four tips for designing systems to prevent harm, whether in health care or in a zoo.